Autism Spectrum and Developmental Delays or Disorders and Porn Addiction

 • Pervasive Developmental Disorder (PDD)

-• Nonverbal Learning Disorder (NLD)find answers.
+• Nonverbal Learning Disorder (NLD)

 You can place your son in a therapeutic living environment where we can address his issues with a unique style of social interaction.
 We use repetition and role modeling to help students understand and incorporate therapeutic principles without the frustrations they sometimes experience in programs where the main focus is on Cognitive Behavioral Therapy (CBT), or in other words, “talk therapy”.